Walking dogs, safety and communication

 - Help the dog exit the kennel quietly, under your control.

-- “come” – exit kennel with dog following you.
+- Command “come” – exit kennel with dog at your left side.

 - Reinforce calm behavior and paying attention to you, looking at you.